ignite/cli/docs/3 Scaffold a Blockchain/6 Packet Scaffold.md

 # Packet Scaffold

-An IBC packet is a data structure with sequence-related metadata and an opaque value field referred to as the packet data (with semantics defined by the application layer, e.g. token amount and denomination).
-Packets are sent through IBC channels.
+An IBC packet is a data structure with sequence-related metadata and an opaque value field referred to as the packet data.
+The packet semantics are defined by the application layer, for example, token amount and denomination.
+Packets are sent through [IBC channels](https://docs.cosmos.network/master/ibc/overview.html) and can only be scaffolded in IBC modules.

-Starport knows how to scaffold IBC packets.
+`starport packet` command scaffolds IBC packets.

 ```
 starport packet [packetName] [field1] [field2]